California Air Resources Board: Vehicle categories

+Notes ↑ For model years before 2000; ↑ For model years 2000 and subsequent; ↑ For model years before 1995; ↑ For model years 1995 and subsequent, or model years 1992 and subsequent LEV, ULEV, SULEV, or ZEV.;

 Smog-forming compound emissions limits

 Rather than providing a single standard for vehicles based on age, purpose, and weight, the LEV I standards introduced different tiers of limits for smog-forming compound emissions starting in the 1995 model year.
 After 2003, LEV was the minimum standard to be met.